hughsk/disc/README.md

 discify [bundle(s)...] {options}

 Options:
   -h, --help       Displays these instructions.
   -o, --output     Output path of the bundle.
 Defaults to stdout.
   -O, --open       Opens disc in a new browser window automatically -m, --mode       the default file scale mode to display: should be
                    either "count" or "size".
-Default: size
+Default: size -r, --no-rotate  Turns off rotate animation
 ```

 When you install disc globally, you the `discify` command-line tool is made